influxdata/telegraf/plugins/inputs/ceph/README.md

 ## Example

-Below is an example of a custer stats:
+Below is an example of a cluster stats:

 ```text
 ceph_fsmap,host=ceph in=1,max=1,up=1,up_standby=2 1646782035000000000